monkins1010/Verusguideassets/VerusPay Installation Guide.md

 ---

-Next input a Friendly name for the Session `Wordpress root` is
+Next input a Friendly name for the Session `Wordpress root` is suitable.
+You wont use this account all the time because we'll make another account later..